meherab23/FAIHub---Your-Social-Meeting-Point/README.md

 python manage.py runserver

 Access the Platform:
-Open your web browser and navigate to http://localhost:8000 to access FAI.
+Open your web browser and navigate to http://localhost:8000 to access FAIHub.

 Contact
 If you have any questions or suggestions, feel free to reach out to us at [rayanchowdhury07@gmail.com].

-Happy connecting on FAI! 🚀
+Happy connecting on FAIHub! 🚀